kelmore5/bitcoin-price-downloader/README.md

 BTC tickers can be looked up at Kraken Market, [here](https://cryptowatch.de/markets/kraken/btc/usd)

+Also, there is an option to run the script automatically every x minutes/hours/days.
+If you'd like the Google sheet to stay updated, use the createTrigger and deleteAllTriggers functions to add and remove said automation.

 ## Install

 The easiest way to utilize this project is to make a copy of the Google sheet using this